-For low-level disruptive behaviour, all teachers should use RWD - Reminder Warning Detention This should be recorded on the board during the lesson.
+For low-level disruptive behaviour, all teachers should use RDR - Reminder Detention Referral This should be recorded on the board during the lesson.

-Students who reach the detention stage should be sent to referral.
-A 15-minute detention should then be sat with the class teacher.
-This provides an opportunity for a restorative conversation.
-Referral/Detentions must be followed up with a phone call home from the class teacher which is logged on Bromcom.
-Students who fail to turn up should be escalated to Faculty detention.
-Students who are sent to referral by a supply teacher will be logged by the member of staff in referral - they will be also be set a HOY detention on the same day and restore with the supply teacher after school.
+Students who reach the detention stage should be set a 15-minute detention with the class teacher.
+Students reaching the referral stage should be sent to referral.
+This results in an automatic same day 1 hour detention.
+Teaching staff are asked to arrange to have a restorative conversation with the student later that day if at all possible.
+Referrals must be followed up with a phone call home from the class teacher which is logged on Bromcom.
+Students who fail to turn up to their detentions are escalated in accordance with the school policy.

+Students who are sent to referral by a supply teacher will be logged by the member of staff in referral - they will be also be set a one hour detention on the same day and restore with the supply teacher after school.